aplib/aplib.github.io/readme.md

 The project requires an organized approach for implementation, given its complexity and mathematical intricacies.
 However, with the use of modern technologies, this is a very achievable and already partially developed project.
-It is proposed to implement a project on .NET Core, which is an open source framework for building modern high-performance applications.
+It is proposed to implement a multiplatform project on .NET Core, which is an open source framework for building modern high-performance applications.
 The project is open for participation, we invite interested parties to contact us for additional information and to join us in this exciting endeavor.

 [Home page](https://aplib.github.io/)